-Liam O’Shea is an academic researcher studying policing, security, and state building in the Former Soviet Union.
-His current research focuses on policing and police reform in Georgia, Kyrgyzstan, and Russia and he has spent over one-and-a-half years conducting fieldwork in these countries.
-Liam is also interested, more broadly, in the study of security sector reform (SSR), police reform, crime, and security in developing countries.
+Liam O’Shea is an academic researcher studying policing, security and state-building in the Former Soviet Union.
+His current research focuses on policing and police reform in Georgia, Kyrgyzstan and Russia and he has spent over one-and-a-half years conducting fieldwork in these countries.
+Liam is also interested, more broadly, in the study of security sector reform (SSR), police reform, security and state-building in developing countries.

-Liam is currently completing a PhD at the University of St. Andrews’ School of International Relations.
-He holds a BA in Social and Political Sciences from Cambridge University, an MA in Conflict, Governance, and Development from the University of York and a Post-Graduate Diploma in Russian Language from the University of Glasgow.
+Liam has recently submitted his PhD at the University of St. Andrews’ School of International Relations.
+He holds a BA in Social and Political Sciences from Cambridge University, an MA in Conflict, Governance and Development from the University of York and a Post-Graduate Diploma in Russian Language from the University of Glasgow.

-During his PhD, Liam has worked as an external researcher on a Scottish Government project on international police assistance.
+During his PhD, Liam conducted projects on international police assistance for the Scottish Government and an international NGO.
 He worked previously for two Labour MPs at the Westminster Parliament on a variety of issues, including UK development policy in conflict zones and the deployments of British police in developing countries.